jepetersohn/phase-3-guide/week-1/Readme.md

   - [Rspec Rails challenge](../../../../sf-rspec-rails-challenge)

 ## Day 4: Rails Patterns and Debugging
+- 9a
-- 9a - Rails Patterns intro:
+  - Rails Patterns intro:
     - What belongs in the controller
     - What belongs in a model
     - Organize your code with modules and concerns
+  - Asset Pipeline
 - am - [Refactor-this challenge](../../../../refactor-this-challenge)
 - 2p
   - Agile lecture: how to plan a project in an Agile team environment